mindmotivate/multicloudclass/aws-vpc-tutorial.md

-Change the “IPv4 CIDR block” (main network) default from 10.0.0.0/16 to another starting IP address using the following conditions…
+Change the “IPv4 CIDR block” (main network) default from 10.0.0.0/16 to another starting IP address using the following conditions…<br>
-•	Your region needs an identifying number
+•	Your region needs an identifying number<br>
-•	Choose a number that is easy to remember:
+•	Choose a number that is easy to remember<br>
-•	This can be your own original number (preferably two digits)
+•	This can be your own original number (preferably two digits)<br>

-This number will replace the second “Octet” in the address ONLY
+This number will replace the second “Octet” in the address ONLY<br>
-Example: North Virginia 10.36.0.0/16
+Example: North Virginia 10.*36*.0.0/16<br>
-Do not change the Third and Fourth OCTET in the address
+Do not change the Third and Fourth OCTET in the address<br>
-Example: North Virginia 10.36.0.0/16
+Example: North Virginia 10.36.0.0/16<br>
 Do not change the LAST number in the address (Host)
 Example: North Virginia 10.36.0.0/16

-Sample Region Identifiers:
+Sample Region Identifiers:<br>
-Ireland:32
+Ireland:32<br>
-Tokyo:97
+Tokyo:97<br>
-Virginia:76
+Virginia:76 <br>
-Paris:94
+Paris:94<br>

 For the purposes of this tutorial, we will define a specific range for each cloud provider.
-These are the ranges with which you can obtain a value for your second octet (for this tutorial)
+These are the ranges with which you can obtain a value for your second octet (for this tutorial)<br>

-AWS: 10.1-99.0.0/16
+AWS: 10.1-99.0.0/16<br>
-Azure: 10.200-255.0.0/16
+Azure: 10.200-255.0.0/16<br>
-Google Cloud/Oracle: 10.10-199.0.0/16
+Google Cloud/Oracle: 10.10-199.0.0/16<br>

 You can have the same network in two different areas however if they are joined, they will NOT WORK.
 This is what’s referred to as overlap.